TBD54566975/did-dht/spec/spec.md

 #### Deactivate

-To deactivate a [[ref:DID Document]], controllers have multiple options:
+To deactivate a `did:dht` document, controllers have multiple options:

 1. Let the DHT record expire and cease to publish it.